-network A group of computers that are connected together, allowing them to communicate with each other and share resources, such as software, files, etc.A network can be small, such as a LAN, or very large, such as the Internet, network mask A network mask is a sequence of bits applied to an IP address to select the network ID while ignoring the host ID.
+network A group of computers that are connected together, al- lowing them to communicate with each other and share resources, such as software, files, etc.A network can be small, such as a LAN, or very large, such as the Internet. network mask A network mask is a sequence of bits applied to an IP address to select the network ID while ignoring the host ID.
 Bits set to 1 mean "select this bit" while bits set to 0 mean "ignore this bit."
 For example, if the network mask 255.255.255.0 is applied to the IP address 100.10.50.1, the network ID is 100.10.50, and the host ID is 1.
-See also binary, IP address, subnet ping Packet Internet (or Inter-Network) Groper A program used to verify whether the host associated with an IP address is online.
-It can also be used to reveal the IP address for a given domain name.
+See also binary, IP address, subnet NIC Network Interface Card An adapter card that plugs into your computer and provides the physical interface to your network cabling, which for Ethernet NICs is typically an RJ-45 connector.
+See Ethernet, RJ-45. packet Data transmitted on a network consists of units called packets.
+Each packet contains a payload (the data), plus overhead information such as where it came from (source address) and where it should go (destination address). ping Packet Internet (or Inter-Network) Groper A program used to verify whether the host associated with an IP address is online.
+It can also be used to reveal the IP ad- dress for a given domain name. port A physical access point to a device such as a computer or router, through which data flows into and out of the device.
+POTS Plain Old Telephone Service Traditional analog telephone service using copper telephone lines.

-Network Interface Card An adapter card that plugs into your computer and provides the physical interface to your NIC network cabling, which for Ethernet NICs is typically an RJ-45 connector.
-See Ethernet, RJ-45.

-Data transmitted on a network consists of units called packets.
-Each packet contains a payload (the data), plus packet overhead information such as where it came from (source address) and where it should go (destination address).

-A physical access point to a device such as a computer or router, through which data flows into and out of the device. port POTS remote splitter

-Plain Old Telephone Service Traditional analog telephone service using copper telephone lines.
 Pronounced pots.
 See also PSTN.

-POTS splitter See splitter.
+POTS splitter See splitter. РРР Point-to-Point Protocol A protocol for serial data transmis- sion that is used to carry IP (and other protocol) data between your ISP and your computer.
+The WAN interface on the My ADSL Modem uses two forms of PPP called PP- PoA and PPPoE.
+See also PPPoA, PPPoE. ΡΡΡοΑ Point-to-Point Protocol over ATM One of the two types of PPP interfaces you can define for a Virtual Circuit (VC), the other type being PPPoE.
+You can define only one PP- PoA interface per VC.
+PPPoE Point-to-Point Protocol over Ethernet One of the two types of PPP interfaces you can define for a Virtual Circuit (VC),the other type being PPPoA.
+You can define one or more PPPoE interfaces per VC. protocol A set of rules governing the transmission of data.
+In order for a data transmission to work, both ends of the connec- tion have to follow the rules of the protocol.